mid2SUPAERO/ecoHALE/README.md

 Note that the code will run without compiling the Fortran library, but it will run significantly faster when using Fortran.

+Note that the master branch is a development branch and may be unstable.
+Using a stable release is suggested.
+To do so, checkout a release using the git command:

+    git checkout v0.2.0

+This will use v0.2.0 of OpenAeroStruct, the most recent version.

 ## Usage